veroca88/intermediate-algorithm-scripting-js-fcc/README.md

 13. *Sum All Primes* Sum all the prime numbers up to and including the provided number.
 A prime number is defined as a number greater than one and having only two divisors, one and itself.
 For example, 2 is a prime number because it's only divisible by one and two.
 The provided number may not be a prime.

+14. *Smallest Common Multiple* Find the smallest common multiple of the provided parameters that can be evenly divided by both, as well as by all sequential numbers in the range between these parameters.
+The range will be an array of two numbers that will not necessarily be in numerical order.
+For example, if given 1 and 3, find the smallest common multiple of both 1 and 3 that is also evenly divisible by all numbers between 1 and 3.
+The answer here would be 6.

+15. *Palindrome Checker* Return true if the given string is a palindrome.
+Otherwise, return false.A palindrome is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.
+Note
+You'll need to remove all non-alphanumeric characters (punctuation, spaces and symbols) and turn everything into the same case (lower or upper case) in order to check for palindromes.
+We'll pass strings with varying formats, such as "racecar", "RaceCar", and "race CAR" among others.
+We'll also pass strings with special symbols, such as "2A3*\3a2", "2A3 3a2", and "2_A3*\3#A2".